consumet/consumet.ts/docs/guides/comics.md

 <h2>COMICS</h2>

-`COMICS` is a category provider, which provides a list of anime providers.
-Each anime provider must be a subclass of the [`ComicParser`](https://github.com/consumet/extensions/blob/master/src/models/comic-parsers.ts) class.

 By using `COMICS` category you can interact with the book providers.
 And have access to the comic providers methods.
+Which allows you to search for comics, get the comic information, get the comic chapters with images to read.

 ```ts
 // ESM